wp-plugins/lightbox-plus/readme.txt

 <a href="http://www.23systems.net/plugins/lightbox-plus/">http://www.23systems.net/plugins/lightbox-plus/</a>

+= Known Problems =

+* Diacritics and other extended characters may cause the image overlay to fail.
+Not sure why yet.

+= Plugin Conflicts =

+* Tabbed Widgets - Verified
+* DMSGuestbook - Un-verified
+* Gengo - Un-verified

 == Screenshots ==

 1. Lightbox Plus

 == Change Log ==

+= 1.5.3.1 =
+* Fixed bug causing plugin not to use correct stylesheet on initial install or reset.
+It was pointing to a non exsitent style (shadow instead of shadowed.)

 = 1.5.3 =
 * Added class based option.